commonwarexyz/monorepo/README.md

 * [chat](./examples/chat/README.md): Send encrypted messages to a group of friends.
 * [vrf](./examples/vrf/README.md): Generate bias-resistant randomness with untrusted contributors.

-## Documentation
+## Miscellaneous

-_GitHub hosting does not allow using an arbitrary path for website hosting yet, so we are stuck with `/docs` for now._
+_Sometimes, we opt to maintain software that is neither a primitive nor an example to make it easier to interact with the Commonware Library.
+Unless otherwise indicated, code in this section is intended to be used in production.
+Please refer to our [security policy](./SECURITY.md) before disclosing an exploit publicly._

-* [docs](./docs): Host information about Commonware at https://commonware.xyz.
+* [docs](./docs): Access information about Commonware at https://commonware.xyz.
+* [macros](./macros/README.md): Augment the development of primitives with procedural macros.
+* [utils](./utils/README.md): Leverage common functionality across multiple primitives.

 ## Licensing